 Claims processed in the current year

 SEGC received one new claim during the financial year, under Subdivision 4.7.
-SEGC also considered a number of other claims that were received before the commencement of the financial year.
+SEGC also considered one other claim that was received before the commencement of the financial year also under Subdivision 4.7.